xdong05/xdong05.github.io/research.md

 </p>

 Beneath permanent ice and meters of liquid water in many Antarctic lakes reside structurally complex arrays of spatially self-organized microbial mats,  forming pinnacles, cones, or hexagonal structures (<span style="font-weight: 600;">[modern stromatolites](https://en.wikipedia.org/wiki/Stromatolite)</span>).
-These unique ecosystems are now being reshaped by climate change.
-We are developing models to predict how climate-driven changes—particularly the reduction or loss of summer ice cover—might affect, or may have already affected, benthic microbial communities.
+These unique ecosystems are now being reshaped by global change.
+We are developing models to predict how environmental changes—particularly the reduction or loss of summer ice cover—might affect, or may have already affected, benthic microbial communities.
 By integrating the morphology and spatial patterning of these modern stromatolites with their biophysical and biochemical environments, we aim to refine our understanding of the controls on microbial community organization.
 This, in turn, will improve interpretations of *ancient stromatolites* in the geologic record and shed light on key questions about Earth’s evolutionary and environmental history.

-Collaborating with [Dr. Dawn Sumner](https://dysumner.faculty.ucdavis.edu), we are applying pattern formation theory and computational fluid dynamics (CFD) to understand pinnacle-forming microbial mats in Lake Vanda, Antarctica (funded by [NSF-OPP](https://www.nsf.gov/div/index.jsp?div=OPP)) and their response to ice melting under climate change.
+Collaborating with [Dr. Dawn Sumner](https://dysumner.faculty.ucdavis.edu), we are applying pattern formation theory and computational fluid dynamics (CFD) to understand pinnacle-forming microbial mats in Lake Vanda, Antarctica (funded by [NSF-OPP](https://www.nsf.gov/div/index.jsp?div=OPP)) and their response to ice melting under warming.

 <div style="margin-top: 60px;"></div>